-In terms of accessories, Mariner 4 comes with three removable seat cushions which are made up for the same material as the main boat.
+In terms of accessories, Mariner 4 comes with three removable seat cushions which are made up of the same material as the main boat.
 They snuggly fit into the raft and each of them can be removed if you need extra space.
 Additionally, it comes with a Double Quick high output air pump.
 The special thing about this pump is that it puts air when you are pulling in and when you are pulling out.

 Mariner 4 comes with quick-fill Boston valves.
 Double Quick pump in addition to quick-fill Boston valves makes inflate the raft a breeze.
 You can get the whole raft inflated in around 10 minutes.
 It also deflates quite quickly.

-Above all, Mariner 4 comes with a set of 54-inch deluxe aluminum oars which are not best ones around, but still not bad either.
-It additionally comes with a repair kit, an Intex carrying bag, and owner’s manual and instructions.
+Above all, Mariner 4 comes with a set of 54-inch deluxe aluminum oars which are not the best ones around, but still not bad either.
+It additionally comes with a repair kit, an Intex carrying bag, and the owner’s manual and instructions.

 Any boat with a hard floor comes at least twice the price as Mariner 4.
 So, considering its hard floor, inflatable keel, and other features, we feel that the price is highly reasonable.